 - You and your child(ren) may not be required to meet in-person temporarily to maintain services.

 - Nutrition Education will be completed via phone or internet.
-All WIC/Advocate Sherman classes are canceled until May 5th.
+All WIC/Advocate Sherman classes are canceled until further notice.

 - Food Instruments may be provided via curbside pick-up or in extreme cases via US certified mail.